Lew Hoad: Professional career: 1957–1973

-In early 1959, it was announced that the Australian oil company Ampol, would provide an award of AUS£2,500 (US$5,600), plus the Ampol Open Trophy, to the "acknowledged world's best tennis player", adjudged from a world series of tournaments managed by Jack Kramer.
-All of the best pros would be ranked by a point system which would determine the seeding list for all tournaments.
-The first five tournaments of the series were played in Australia on a portable outdoor wooden plywood court, playing slow on a sand/paint surface for traction, but with no sliding possible.
+In early 1959, it was announced that Ampol would provide an award of AUS£2,500 (US$5,600) to the "acknowledged world's best tennis player", adjudged from a world series of tournaments managed by Kramer.
+The players would be ranked by a point system, which would determine the seeding list for the tournaments.
+The first five tournaments of the series were played in Australia on a portable outdoor wooden plywood court.
 Hoad began the series slowly, hampered by an elbow injury.
-At the end of January, Hoad defeated Rosewall and Cooper to win at Perth and in February 1959, he defeated Rosewall in three sets to win the South Australian Pro tournament at the Norwood Cricket Oval in Adelaide.
-This gave Hoad the lead in Ampol bonus points after the first group of five tournaments, a lead which he would not relinquish until the Ampol Open Trophy series ended in January 1960.
+At the end of January, Hoad defeated Cooper to win at Perth and in February 1959, he defeated Rosewall in three sets to win the South Australian Pro in Adelaide.
+This gave Hoad the lead in the Ampol points standings after the first group of five tournaments.

-In the four-man 1959 Kramer World Professional Championship Tour, which ran from 20 February – 31 May in North America, Hoad built a lead of 12 to 5 in his series of matches against Gonzales, after a win in Newcastle, Pennsylvania in late April.
+In the four-man 1959 Kramer World Professional Championship Tour, which ran from February to May in North America, Hoad built a lead of 12 to 5 in his series of matches against Gonzales in late April.
 Gonzales stated that "I had blisters under my blisters from the punishment" on that tour.
 However, the daily grind of the tour began to cause a renewal of Hoad's back trouble, and he finally won against Gonzales by 15 matches to 13.
 He also won his head-to-head's with newly turned pro Ashley Cooper (18–2) and Mal Anderson (9–5).
 With a win–loss record of 42–20 he finished second in the four-man tour behind Gonzales (47–15).
 The championship was based on money won.
 This would be the only 4-man world professional championship tour in which the winner would have a losing record against one of the other players, and the second-place finisher would have winning records against all of the other players.
 Four-man world championship tours were held in 1942, 1954, 1959, and 1960.
 In late April the players in the 4-man tour played in the Cleveland event, and Hoad lost the final to Gonzales in three straight sets.